-Run application, start/stop collection using cudaProfilerStart/Stop nsys start -c nvtx nsys launch -w true -p MESSAGE@DOMAIN <application> [application-arguments]
+Run application, start/stop collection using cudaProfilerStart/Stop nsys start -c cudaProfilerApi nsys launch -w true <application> [application-arguments]

 Effect: Create interactive CLI process and set it up to begin collecting as soon as a cudaProfileStart() is detected.
 Launch application for default analysis, sending application output to the terminal.
-Stop collection at next call to cudaProfileStop, when the user calls nsys stop, or when the root process terminates.
+Stop collection at next call to cudaProfilerStop, when the user calls nsys stop, or when the root process terminates.
 Generate the report#.nsys-rep in the default location.